 Students may not withdraw from courses after the eighth week of the quarter (or after the fourth week of a five- or six-week course).

-In cases where the grade report indicates the student never attended, the Registrar may process the withdrawal request without referral to the Associate Provost’s office or the Graduate Academic Concerns Committee.
+In cases where the grade report indicates the student never attended, the Registrar may process the withdrawal request without referral to the Vice Provost’s office or the Graduate Academic Concerns Committee.
 Section and level corrections are also delegated to the Registrar’s Office.

 In some cases, the student may need to submit a formal petition for an exception to academic policy to withdraw from a course.